Malibu (Hole song): Release

 The single also includes "Drag", an outtake from Celebrity Skin which was replaced by "Malibu".
 The song was nominated for a Grammy Award in the Best Rock Performance by a Duo or Group with Vocal field, losing to "Put Your Lights On" by Santana.
 The single was certified Gold in Australia in 1999, with sales in excess of 40,000.

 Reception

 Billboard gave the song a positive review, writing: "Detractors of Love and company may consider this the ultimate sellout, but programmers would do well to give this edgy but hooky track a listen.
 Love sounds downright dainty in comparison with past works—OK, well, tamer anyway—and is accompanied here by some great guitar hooks, swirling harmonies, and a sticky melody that could attract stations that like to maintain a tough exterior without sacrificing accessibility."

+The song was ranked number 264 on "The 500 Greatest Songs Since You Were Born" list by Blender magazine in 2005.
+Blender also ranked it number 3 on their list of "The Greatest Songs About California".

 Music video

 Directed by Paul Hunter, the music video for "Malibu" was shot in the eponymous city on a beach.
 The video features burning palm trees and the band performing the song.
 Eric Erlandson is also seen waxing a surfboard, and Melissa Auf der Maur lies on a rock over the ocean.
 The video also alludes to Baywatch at its conclusion, featuring a mass of lifeguards holding plastic dolls on the beach while Courtney Love walks into the ocean.

 Samantha Maloney, who replaced drummer Patty Schemel, appears in the video.